iandrosov/lwc-permission-navigator/README.md

     sfdx force:auth:web:login -d -a spring19hub
     ```

-1. Clone the lwc-recipes repository:
+1. Clone the lwc-permission-navigator repository:

     ```
     git clone https://github.com/iandrosov/lwc-permission-navigator
     cd lwc-permission-navigator
     ```

-1. Create a scratch org and provide it with an alias (**lwc-recipes** in the command below):
+1. Create a scratch org and provide it with an alias (**lwc-permission-navigator** in the command below):

     ```
     sfdx force:org:create -s -f config/project-scratch-def.json -a lwc-permission-navigator